Jai Maharashtra Dhaba Bhatinda

-Jai Maharashtra Dhaba Bhatinda, also known by the abbreviated form JMDB, is a Marathi film released on 14 February 2013 directed by Avadhoot Gupte.
-It is a love story. starring new faces Abhijeet Khandkekar, Tushar Kamble and Prarthana Behere.
-It is produced by Ekvira Productions, A Square Entertainment, Black Gold Films.
+Jai Maharashtra Dhaba Bhatinda, also known by the abbreviated form JMDB, is a 2013 Indian Marathi-language romantic film directed by Avadhoot Gupte.
+Produced by Ekvira Productions, A Square Entertainment and Black Gold Films.
+It starring debutant Abhijeet Khandkekar, Tushar Kamble and Prarthana Behere.
+It was theatrically released on 14 February 2013.

 Plot

-A young Maharashrtiyan man from Kolhapur migrates to Punjab and launches a Maharashtrian dhaba.
+A young Maharashtrian man from Kolhapur migrates to Punjab and launches a Maharashtrian dhaba.
 Then he falls in love with a Punjabi girl.

-There is also curiosity about a song with fusion of Marathi Powada and Punjabi Bhangda.
+There is also curiosity about a song with fusion of Marathi Powada and Punjabi Bhangra.